nyu-bigdata-class/final-project-report/ny736-va2083/report.md

 ![ux](https://github.com/neeraj71/final-project-report/blob/main/ny736-va2083/images/ux.png)  ![uy](https://github.com/neeraj71/final-project-report/blob/main/ny736-va2083/images/uy.png)

+* In the above experiment, we have user X with resource mice and user Y with resource hogs arriving at the same time.
+Also, the running time of the resource mice was less than that of hog.
+We observe that the waiting time for both the mice and hog is decreased in case of our policy (SIDRF).
+More importantly, the decrease of waiting time for the user X with mice jobs is significantly larger.
+In this case, we wanted that the user with mice jobs should be favoured more and preemption helps in achieving this.
+Since the mice jobs have less share and also their runtime is less, hence the SIDS value of user X would be less than that of user Y. Due to which, user X is prefered while allocation and also after a certain point of time the longer jobs of user Y are given resources but they are taken off when load factor increases and SIDS value of user Y becomes larger than that of user X.

 ## Experiment 2
 * We have two users X and Y.
 * We assume that tasks are independent